lari/server-side-gtm-on-aws-ecs-fargate/README.md

 decide when to scale your clusters, or optimize cluster packing.
 You can simply select the amount of CPU and memory that you want for each instance and AWS will manage the hardware.

 The stack creates a [VPC (virtual private cloud)](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) using 2 availability zones.
 Both zones have a public subnet and a private subnet.
-The load balancer will operate on the public subnets, being publicly accessible in the internet, while the actual Server-side GTM containers will run in the private subnets, making them accessible only to services inside the VPC (i.e. the  load balancer).
+The load balancer will operate on the public subnets, being accessible to the public via the internet, while the Server-side GTM containers will run in the private subnets, accessible only to VPC services (e.g. the load balancer).

-To save some cost (~20€/month), the preview server will use the same load balancer as the main servers but listen to a different port (444).
+To reduce cost (~20€/month), the preview server shares the load balancer with the main servers but uses a different port.

 ![Architecture diagram for Server-Side GTM on AWS ECS Fargate](server-side-google-tag-manager-on-aws-ecs-fargate.svg)

-## Requirements
+## Installation

 To use this template you need:

 - An AWS account and [AWS CLI](https://aws.amazon.com/cli/) installed
 - Python 3
 - [Google Tag Manager Server Container](https://developers.google.com/tag-platform/tag-manager/server-side)
-- Registered domain naim (optional but highly recommended)
+- Registered domain name (optional but highly recommended)

-## Development Setup

-Create a virtualenv on MacOS and Linux:
+### 1. Create a virtualenv (MacOS and Linux)

 ```
 $ python3 -m venv .venv
 ```

-After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.
+### 2. Activate your virtualenv

+On MacOS or Linux:

 ```
 $ source .venv/bin/activate